unisonweb/unison/unison-src/transcripts/link.output.md

   ⚠️

-  I could not find the definition `a.b.d` in the codebase.
+  I could not find the following definitions in the codebase:

+  `a.b.d`.

 .> link x.doc .a.b.c .a.b.d

   ⚠️

-  I could not find the definition `.a.b.d` in the codebase.
+  I could not find the following definitions in the codebase:

+  `.a.b.d`.

 .> links a.b.c